HerickBasso/HerickBasso/README.md

 # 🧑‍💻 **Herick Basso**

 ## About Me
-I am a versatile **Full Stack Developer** with expertise in multiple programming languages and technologies, including JavaScript, PHP, Python, C#, Java, and MySQL.
-I specialize in building dynamic web applications, robust backend systems, and efficient database solutions.
-With a strong passion for learning, I constantly explore new tools and frameworks to expand my skill set and deliver top-quality projects.
+I am a **Full Stack Developer** skilled in JavaScript, PHP, Python, C#, Java, and MySQL.
+I enjoy creating dynamic web applications and efficient backend systems while continuously improving my expertise in modern technologies.

 - 💻 Experienced in both frontend and backend development.
 - 📘 Continuously improving my skills and adapting to new technologies.